-20.6.1 Waste, Development Rock, Heap Leach & Spent Ore Closure & Reclamation Approach
+17.6.1 Waste, Development Rock, Heap Leach & Spent Ore Closure & Reclamation Approach

 Required geochemical characterization will inform the need as well as means and methods for capping and covering these materials to prevent stormwater contamination and seepage that could impact the vadose zone or underlying aquifer.
 If characterization of these materials suggest that the "wastes" are geochemically inert, then isolation measures needed to prevent water-rock interactions are rendered unnecessary.
-Although preliminary geochemical evaluations are favourable, sufficient geochemical modelling has not been completed to determine if these materials will be inert.
+Although preliminary geochemical evaluations are favorable, sufficient geochemical modeling has not been completed to determine if these materials will be inert.